-Chair of the All Party Parliamentary Group (APPG) for Eating Disorders, Kirstene Hair MP said:
+Chair of the All-Party Parliamentary Group (APPG) on Eating Disorders, Wera Hobhouse MP said:

-“The group will work to recommend improvements to service provision across the United Kingdom, including reducing waiting times and ensuring everyone has access to good quality inpatient and outpatient care.
-Patient care cannot be based on a postcode lottery.
+“The group will be working to recommend improvements to service provision across the United Kingdom, including reducing waiting times and ensuring everyone has access to good quality treatment across the UK.